 Packing for a move is one of the most stressful things that you can ever do in your life.
 Moving with kids can add to that stress, which is why planning out your move with them in mind can only help with the moving process.

 • Let your kids know as soon as you can that you’re planning to move.
 Moving can be very hard for kids, so it’s important to let them know when the move is taking place.
 They’ll need time to adjust to the idea and plenty of time to say goodbye to friends.

 • Before moving try to pack up as much of your kid’s clothes, toys and essentials that you can.
-It may seem easier to do it later, simply because of the amount of their belongings, but kids can have a hard time dealing with the change and may cling to items that are not essential.
+It may seem easier to do it later, simply because of the number of their belongings, but kids can have a hard time dealing with the change and may cling to items that are not essential.

 • Reserve your moving company at least a month prior to your move (eight weeks during the busy summer moving season) to guarantee availability on your preferred moving day.
 Once you have your movers selected, you can start to pack up your belongings in anticipation of their arrival.
 TWO MEN AND A TRUCK® will even pack for you, simplifying and streamlining the moving process.

 Tips to keep kids busy or involved during the move

 • Ask them if they want to participate.
 Depending on their age, kids can be very helpful with doing smaller tasks to help out with the move.
 You can assign them to tape boxes, write labels on boxes, or even coordinate an essential items box that you will need on the moving day.